gfena/AncestryLength/README.md

 # AncestryLength

-**AncestryLength.rb** is a script that measures the length of local ancestry tracts obtained from Local Ancestry Inference (LAI).
-AncestryLength can analyse data sets with thousands of samples and multiple ancestries, iterating by chromosome.
-It can be used for any model of LAI analysis, starting from the 2-way admixture model up to any number.
+**AncestryLength.rb** is a script designed to measure the length of local ancestry tracts derived from Local Ancestry Inference (LAI) analyses.
+It efficiently handles large datasets, including thousands of samples and multiple ancestries, by iterating across chromosomes.
+The script is compatible with various LAI models, ranging from simple 2-way admixture to models involving multiple ancestries.

-If you use **AncestryLength** in a published analysis, please report the program version printed in the first line of the output log file and please cite the article that describes the AncestryLength method:
+If you use **AncestryLength** in a published analysis, please ensure to report the program version found in the first line of the output log file.
+Additionally, kindly cite the article that describes the AncestryLength method:

   *unpublished data*